ehmicky/log-process-errors/README.md

 This is because logging is modified globally and libraries users might not expect this side-effect.
 Also, this might lead to conflicts between libraries.

 This package works in Node.js >=14.18.0.

-It is an ES module and must be loaded using
+This is an ES module.
+It must be loaded using
 [an `import` or `import()` statement](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c), not `require()`.
 If TypeScript is used, it must be configured to [output ES modules](https://www.typescriptlang.org/docs/handbook/esm-node.html),